Use of Courtesy Vehicles and Vehicle UPPS No. 03.01.12

-01.01 The purpose of this UPPS is to establish policy and procedure for reporting the personal use of courtesy vehicles and for reimbursement of business mileage related to courtesy vehicles.
+01.01 The purpose of this policy is to establish procedures for reporting the personal use of courtesy vehicles and for reimbursement of business mileage related to courtesy vehicles.
 This policy is also intended to cover reimbursement of excess business mileage related to vehicle allowances provided to certain authorized staff.
-The intention of this policy is to be in compliance with Internal Revenue Service (IRS) requirements, the State of Texas Travel Regulations Act and Texas State University System Regent’s Rules and Regulations Series 20801 pertaining to travel allowances.
+The intention of this policy is to be in compliance with Internal Revenue Service (IRS) requirements, the State of Texas Travel Regulations Act and The Texas State University System Rules and Regulations of the Board of Regents, Series 20801, pertaining to travel allowances.

 “For employer-provided vehicles available to employees for personal use for an entire year, generally the value of the personal use may be determined under the automobile lease valuation rule of section 1.61-21(d) of the regulations.
 Under this valuation rule, the value of the personal use is the Annual Lease Value.”

-01.03 Courtesy Vehicle Business Mileage: Authorized employees who use a courtesy vehicle can be reimbursed for official business travel at a rate not to exceed 50% of the standard mileage rate authorized as published by the IRS.
+01.03 Courtesy Vehicle Business Mileage – Authorized employees who use a courtesy vehicle can be reimbursed for official business travel at a rate not to exceed 50 percent of the standard mileage rate authorized as published by the IRS.

-01.04 Mileage Reimbursement in addition to Vehicle Allowance: Employees who receive a vehicle allowance can only be reimbursed for “excess business mileage.”
+01.04 Mileage Reimbursement in Addition to Vehicle Allowance – Employees who receive a vehicle allowance can only be reimbursed for “excess business mileage.”
 Excess business mileage is defined as business travel outside of the San Marcos area.
 The San Marcos area includes a 50 mile radius of San Marcos but does not include the Greater Austin area or the Greater San Antonio area.
-The reimbursement for excess business mileage is only reimbursed at 50% of the federal mileage rate as published by the State Comptroller’s Office.
+The reimbursement for excess business mileage is only reimbursed at 50 percent of the federal mileage rate as published by the State Comptroller’s Office.

-01.05 This UPPS does not apply to the use and operation of Texas State University – San Marcos official police vehicles.
+01.05 This policy does not apply to the use and operation of Texas State University official police vehicles.

-01.08 If other university-related groups wish to supply vehicles to university employees, the group must send written documentation of the arrangement to the University’s Tax Specialist, located in the General Accounting Office, who will review and approve for compliance with this policy.
+01.08 If other university-related groups wish to supply vehicles to university employees, the group must send written documentation of the arrangement to the director of Payroll and Tax Compliance who will review and approve for compliance with this policy.

-01.09 The reporting year for courtesy car reports begins November 1st and ends October 31st.
-Personal usage is reported monthly or quarterly, depending on arrangements made by the department with the Tax Specialist.
+01.09 The reporting year for courtesy car reports begins November 1 and ends October 31.
+Personal usage is reported monthly or quarterly, depending on arrangements made by the department with the Payroll and Tax Compliance Office.
 For employees who report on a quarterly basis, the reporting quarters and corresponding paycheck dates are:

 November 1 -January 31